The fourth-ranked Purdue women's golf team finished as runners up at the 2011 NCAA Championships

 Brouse is one of the finest coaches in collegiate golf.
 The 2009 Golf Coaches Association of America's Hall of Fame inductee has led the women to a top-10 finish in each of the last six NCAA Championships.
 Under Brouse's guidance, the women's team has advanced to the NCAA Championships every year since 2000, a feat accomplished by only two other Division I programs - Arizona State and Southern California.

-The Boilermakers have not just appeared at the NCAA Championships, but in three of the last four seasons have won an individual title (Maria Hernandez in 2009), a team title (2010) and in 2011, came close to repeating as national champions, finishing in second place, just four strokes off the lead.
+The Boilermakers have not just appeared at the NCAA Championships, but in four of the last five seasons have won an individual title (Maria Hernandez in 2009), a team title (2010), a runner-up finish (2011) and in 2013, came close to repeating as national champions, finishing in third place.

-Brouse's women's teams have captured five Big Ten team championships and six Big Ten individual medals.
+Brouse's women's teams have captured six Big Ten team championships and seven Big Ten individual medals, most recently by 2013 graduate Paula Reto who took the conference crown by seven strokes.
 Brouse has won five Big Ten Coach of the Year honors and was named the NGCA and Golfweek's National Coach of the Year in 2006 and 2010.

 And speaking of national recognition, several of Brouse's golfers have earned national accolades.
 Hernandez won the Honda Sports Award and PING/NCAA National Player of the Year after her national title in 2009.
 Hernandez and LeBlanc both earned first team All-American and overall Brouse's players have earned 31 All-America awards in the last decade, including six first team All-America recognitions.

 Brouse's golfers continue to set the pace for the Big Ten Conference.
-Since 2000, Purdue has had seven Big Ten Players of the Year, including five in the last six years, six Big Ten Freshmen of the Year and 28 first team All-Big Ten selections.
+Since 2000, Purdue has had seven Big Ten Players of the Year, including five in the last seven years, six Big Ten Freshmen of the Year and 30 first team All-Big Ten selections.
 Since its inception in 2007, a Boilermaker has taken home the Mary Fossum Award for low-stroke season stroke average in the conference.
-Last season, Laura Gonzalez-Escallon was the recipient after winning her second Big Ten medal.
+Reto kept the streak alive last season, averaging 72.83 strokes per round through the Big Ten Championships and becoming the sixth straight Boilermaker to claim medalist honors.
+In 2012, Laura Gonzalez-Escallon was the recipient of the Mary Fossum Award after winning her second Big Ten medal.
 In 2008, Hernandez turned in the best 72-hole score in conference history, firing a 281 at the Big Ten Championships to earn medalist honors.

 The Boilermakers followed up their national championship season with a second-place finish in 2011.
 Purdue took the lead briefly near the turn in the final round at the Traditions Club in Bryan, Texas, but UCLA answered with birdies to win by four strokes.
 The Boilermakers won four tournaments on the year, including the Battle at Rancho Bernardo Inn which boasted a field of the nation's top teams.
 The fourth-ranked Purdue women's golf team was unable to pull off a four-peat at the Big Ten Championships, but Gulyanamitta became the fourth-consecutive Boilermaker to win the individual title at the conference tournament.